How to Ignore SSL Certificate in cURL and When It’s Safe To

 So when you see an SSL error in curl, it’s not a bug; it’s a warning that something might be wrong with the server’s security setup.

-A drawing of a browser with a -k, a padlock with a broken chain, and a warning sign, under the title
+A drawing of a shield with a warning sign on it under the title

 How to Ignore SSL in cURL